 The built-in coffee maker has a home between the food columns, and is set back 6” from the face.
 Doing so made it possible to work at the countertop below, while still maintaining enough access to easily replenish the water supply for the unit, when it's pulled out.

 We placed the convection microwave in the island.
 While I have to admit wishing it were possible to have it in a higher location, this was a time where “form trumped function.”
 The homeowner was a bit miffed at first, but once I explained the situation, he saw things my way ;-)

 The 2014 New American Home® has been built in the exclusive foothills of Henderson's Sky Terrace housing development.

-We wanted to create a retreat that was the most efficient yet relaxing environment possible.
-We turned to the 5 elements that exist in nature: water, metal, fire, stone and earth and new that surrounding yourself with these elements would create a restful place.
+We wanted to create a retreat that was the most efficient, yet relaxing environment possible.
+We turned to the 5 elements that exist in nature: water, metal, fire, stone and earth, and knew that surrounding yourself with these elements would create a restful place.